Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 ![Run comparison](media/tutorial-market-campaign/compare_runs.png)

 ## Step 8.
 Obtain the Pickled Model
-In the BankMarketCampaignModeling.py script, we serialize the logistic regression model using the popular object serialization package -- pickle, into a file named _dt.pkl_ on disk.
+In the BankMarketCampaignModeling.py script, we serialize the decision tree model using the popular object serialization package -- pickle, into a file named _dt.pkl_ on disk.
 Here is the code snippet.

 ```python
 print("Export the model to dt.pkl")